einheit/maia_mailguard_1.05/README.md

 Compatibility with php 7 and below is unknown at this point, but for that use case, maia_mailguard 1.04a is perfectly usable.

 Maia is flexible and scalable.
-It can be deployed in a number of configurations, from everything on a single container, VM or physical instance, to banks of MTAs, banks of maiad/spamassasin servers, dedicated clamav and database instances, dedicated web server instances for the management interface.
+It can be deployed in a number of configurations, from deploying everything in a single container, VM or physical machine, to groups of of MTAs, groups of maiad/spamassasin servers, remote clamav servers, remote database servers, or dedicated web server instances for the management interface.

 To get started, run "./install" and the script will try to detect the OS and offer the best option for installing on your system.